poems4u/poems4u/content/poems/posts/danteandvirgil.md

 ---
 D: <br>
 "Heart sanctified by walk in Death's dark halls. <br>
-Morter'd and brick-ed souls reach towards the sky, <br>
+Souls morter'd and brick-ed reach towards the sky, <br>
 Or cross the way by holler through the walls: <br>
 'Remember me, what life has rent awry!'